How To Shock A Hot Tub With Bleach

 Because of this, many hot tub owners will stray away from bleach and instead use dichlor, better known as chlorine granules, or non-chlorine shock, as both of these stray more towards the neutral side of the pH scale.

-To determine how much bleach that you need to use in your hot tub, it is best to use a chlorine test kit.
+To determine how much bleach to add to your spa, it is best to use a chlorine test kit.

-If you don't have a test kit and you want to average it out, it is known that 1 cup of bleach that is 5% strength will raise a 300-gallon spa by 10 ppm.
+If you don't have a test kit and you want to average it out, 1 cup of bleach that is 5% strength will raise a 300-gallon spa by 10 ppm.

 Shocking Your Hot Tub With Chlorine